 Most vehicles used to transport passengers or property for compensation are issued these plates with six-character serials and the legend For Hire at the top of the plate.
 The exceptions are taxis, apportioned trucks and buses, and trucks with gross vehicle weights exceeding 26,000 pounds; all of these vehicle types have their own distinct plates.
 Examples of vehicles that would typically be issued six-character "for hire" plates include limousines, charter buses, tow trucks, package delivery trucks, and local household moving trucks.

 Prior to 2006, these plates were issued annually and had the legend Commercial For Hire.
 As far as I know, prefix letters ZB and ZC were used in even years, and prefixes ZF and ZH were used in odd years on these annual plates.
+Prefix letters ZA were/are used on "Drive Away" plates.
+North Carolina generally avoids using the letter "G" on license plates.
+Why they skipped prefix letters ZD and ZE, I have no idea.
 Undated, six-character blue-on-white base plates with the For Hire legend were introduced in 2006 with staggered month and year expiration stickers.
 The initial expiration date for these plates fell between July 2006 and June 2007.
-So far, as of July 2010, prefix letters ZB, ZC, ZD, and ZE have been used on the undated base.
+Prefix letters began at ZB and have advanced alphabetically from there, including ZD and ZE.
+These are now also being made using narrow dies.

 The Permanent For Hire plate is the type issued to non-apportioned trucks with gross weights over 26,000 pounds used to transport property for compensation.
-Mostly, these are issued to dump trucks, cement mixer trucks, and truck tractors (the cab portion of a tractor-trailer), and in any event, only on vehicles that are limited to being driven in-state.
-These plates all have serial format ZB-00000.
+Mostly, these are issued to dump trucks, cement mixer trucks, and truck tractors (the cab portion of a tractor-trailer), and usually on vehicles that are only driven in-state.
+(In most cases, trucks over 26,000 pounds traveling out of state use apportioned plates.)
+Permanent For Hire plates all have serial format ZB-00000.

 Year stickers and staggered month stickers were introduced in January 2006 with the earliest expiration occurring in July 2006.
 See the article on regular heavy-duty trucks, above, for discussion of the term "permanent" and for registration periods and expiration dates.